 Un-percent-encode ASCII characters in the resulting authority component.

-The resultant authority component is the IRI for the package as a whole.
+The resultant authority component shall be a valid IRI for the package as a whole.
+If it is not, the pack IRI is invalid.

 If the path component is empty, the pack IRI resolves to the package as a whole and the resolution process is complete.